YINI-lang/YINI-spec/NEW-YINI-Specification.md

 ```

 ### 6.3.
 Classic Strings (C-Strings)
 Alternatively YINI support also normal ("Classic") string literals, called C-Strings for short.
-These strings are prefixed with either `c` or `C`.
+These strings are prefixed with either `C` or `c`.
 All the usual escape sequences that represents newlines, tabs, backspaces, form-feeds, and so on are supported.

 Classic strings must start and end on the same line.

 >myText = c"This is a newline \n and this is a tab \t character."

 #### 6.3.1.
 Escape Characters
-Escape sequences are only supported in Classic Strings (C-Strings), strings enclosed in single quotes or double quotes, prefixed with the letter C.
+Escape sequences are only supported in Classic Strings (C-Strings), strings enclosed in single quotes or double quotes, prefixed with the letter `C` (or `c`).

 **Full List**